Come visit us at

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.

 Practicum allows students to apply their learning with a variety of clinically supervised practicum experiences that are designed to prepare you to function as a graduate in diverse settings.
 Placements are located at various local hospitals and agencies throughout Durham Region and at times, in the immediate surrounding areas.
-Students are responsible for their transportation to and from their practicum placement.
 Please note that hospital placement may begin as early as 06:00 hours.
-Placements may take place on weekdays and on Saturdays or Sundays in 12-hour shifts with the exception of consolidation where students are expected to be available to follow the preceptor’s schedule.
+Placements may take place on weekdays and on Saturdays or Sundays in 12-hour shifts with the exception of Semester 5 Professional Practice V (consolidation), where students are expected to be available to follow the preceptor’s schedule.
 Students are responsible for their transportation to and from their practicum placement.

 Please note: There are costs associated with Electronic Student Permit Checking (ESPC), immunizations, lab tests and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include: